Digital Marketing Strategy

 Most organisations will operate in all four quadrants simultaneously to varying degrees.
 What's crucial is assessing where your current initiatives predominantly lie and whether your team possesses the necessary skills to excel across all quadrants.

-This strategic evaluation reveals current strengths and biases and guides allocating resources and developing competencies needed to optimise efforts across the Matrix.
+This strategic evaluation reveals current strengths and biases and guides the allocation of resources and the development of competencies needed to optimise efforts across the Matrix.
 By effectively mapping out your strategy using Ansoff's Matrix, you can create a balanced approach to growth and innovation.

 Risks Associated with Product Development